• Skip to primary navigation

 After reading the book There’s a Boy in the Girl’s Bathroom as a young teenager, I knew I wanted to be a school counselor.

 The main character, Bradley Chalkers was a terror to the 5th grade.
-He lied, picked fights with other kids and was no fun to be around.
+He lied, picked fights with other kids, and was no fun to be around.
 But the school counselor, Carla saw something in him that he didn’t see in himself.
 By the end of the book, I was in tears.
 I knew that I wanted to effect change just like Carla.

 When I started my career, I was in a serious relationship that quickly turned to marriage.
 It was easy to balance work and marriage.

 My third year as a school counselor, I transitioned from elementary school to high school.
-Balancing work and home life were extremely difficult.
+Balancing work and home life was extremely difficult.
 There were so many late nights (class night, graduation, financial aid night) and early mornings (AP testing, field trips, etc) that took me away from home.

 The mom guilt was unbearable.
 I felt like I gave more to my school kids than my own child, so I made the transition to middle school.